yasuo3o3/kid-activity-tracker/kid-qr-grid/readme.txt

 = Does the plugin work offline? =

-QR code generation works offline once the page is loaded, but fetching child data requires an internet connection.
+Link generation works offline once the page is loaded, but fetching child data requires an internet connection.

 = Is the plugin mobile-friendly? =